Skip to Main Content

 Outside of features like account alerts, zero fraud liability and free monthly credit score access, the Credit One Bank Platinum Visa for Rebuilding Credit doesn’t carry many extra perks — even for building your credit.

-You might opt for Credit One's Credit Protection Program, designed to prevent your credit score from dropping for up to six months.
-This program will cover your card’s minimum payment if you lose your job or become disabled.
-You must wait at least 30 days after enrolling, however, to activate your protection.
+You might be tempted to opt into Credit One's Credit Protection Program, which will cover your card’s minimum payment if you lose your job or become disabled.
 But combined with this card’s high rates and fees, the mounting interest you would accrue by carrying a balance on your card could lead to a costly cycle, even though your account is frozen.
 Although the program will cover your card’s minimum payment, you’re still on the hook for the rest of the balance.

 Since your protection and account can be forcibly closed if you’re 60 days past due or 20 percent over the limit, Credit One’s protection plan could end up costing more than other debt management options.